Claire Bresnan (PhD) Smithsonian Fellow

 Anna Kusler (PhD) MSU GTA and NSF GRA

-Anna is analyzing long term data from intensive monitoring of individually-known cheetahs in the greater Kafue Ecosystem to provide the first description of their density, demography, population dynamics, space use and movement n a major component of the Kavango-Zambezi Transfrontier Conservation Area.
-Her focus is on testing how prey depletion due to heavy illegal offtake alters the ecological processes that limit cheetah numbers and distribution in the absence of prey depletion.
+Anna is analyzing long term data from intensive monitoring of individually-known cheetahs in the greater Kafue Ecosystem to provide the first description of their density, demography, population dynamics, space use and movement in a major component of the Kavango-Zambezi Transfrontier Conservation Area.
+Her focus is on testing how prey depletion due to heavy illegal offtake alters the ecological processes that limit cheetah numbers and distribution.
 Anna is co-advised by Dr. Justine Becker.